rozza/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-start.md

 that can be found with the async driver source on github.

 {{% note %}}
-There are two higher level MongoDB Asynchronous Java Drivers available, that users may find easier to work with:
+There are two higher level MongoDB Asynchronous Java Drivers available, that users may find easier to work with due to their friendlier APIs:

 * [MongoDB RxJava Driver](http://mongodb.github.io/mongo-java-driver-rx/) An RxJava implementation of the MongoDB Driver.
 * [MongoDB Reactive Streams Java Driver](http://mongodb.github.io/mongo-java-driver-reactivestreams/) A Reactive Streams implementation for the JVM.